codefoster/codefoster.com/source/_posts/viewboxhow.md

 First, let me reiterate what the ViewBox does.
 I compared its functionality to the FlexBox in my [When to Use ViewBoxes and FlexBoxes](/boxes) post.
 The ViewBox itself snaps to the size of the container it is in and resizes its child (without changing its aspect ratio) to fit.

 How does it actually do that?
-It&#39;s pretty cool.
+It's pretty cool.
 It does it with a CSS transform.
-If you create a ViewBox and then look at the DOM Explorer, you&#39;ll see something like this...
+If you create a ViewBox and then look at the DOM Explorer, you'll see something like this...

 ``` html
 <body>